hhoffstaette/kernel-patches/README.md

 **List of patches for 3.14.x**

 - bfs: BFS v454 + SMT-nice patch ([Con Colivas' low-latency CPU scheduler](http://ck-hack.blogspot.com/))
-- btrfs: >250 _carefully_ selected patches from 3.15/16/17/18 to address corruption, stability, performance and also a few new capabilities, e.g. `O_TMPFILE` support and automatic GC of empty blockgroups.
+- btrfs: >300 _carefully_ selected patches from 3.15/16/17/18 to address corruption, stability, performance and also a few new capabilities, e.g. `O_TMPFILE` support and automatic GC of empty blockgroups.
+The kernel workqueues from 3.15 are also merged as more and more patches rely on them, and the notorious "hung task" problem has been fixed.
 - kconfig: support for `-march=native` ([repository](https://github.com/graysky2/kernel_gcc_patch))
 - locking: cancellable/optimistic spinning MCS / queued rwlocks ([patch](http://bit.ly/Xq41R6), [article]( http://lwn.net/Articles/590243/))
 - mm: proper `msync()` & per-thread VMA caching ([article](http://lwn.net/Articles/589475/))